 If you’re looking for a new variable rate mortgage there won’t be any immediate change as the prime rate should remain the same.
 However discounts to prime rate have been subtly shrinking over the last six months, and today’s lowest variable mortgage rates are around 2.09% – or prime minus 0.61%.
 That’s up from the prime minus 0.90% rates that were available back in July even though prime hasn’t changed since then.

 Rate competition normally picks up in the summer, so there’s a chance variable rates will come back down, and there’s still the possibility the BoC will cut rates later this year.
+One can rest assured that there are is no Bank of Canada interest rate hike to come any time soon.

 The next BoC interest rate announcement is scheduled for March 9.